-The Stanford University
+The history of Stanford University (1888)

 A monument to the memory of a senator’s son